aleczaitz/startup/notes.md

 ```

 - Whenever I want to ssh into the aws server instance, I can use `ssh -i <key_location> ubuntu@jorvo.link` in the terminal

+- Using `res.send()` immediately stops the server resquest / response cycle, meaning the server is done processing the request. `send()` will send back whatever is put in the parantheses back to the client, usually in the form of json or plain text.